 If you’re looking to up your sewing game, Creative Bug offers quite a few sewing classes and they offer a 14 day free trial.
 They have a lot of other courses too and charge by the month instead of by the course.
 So, you can take as many classes per month that you want.

 Another place to learn sewing skills is Craftsy.
 Craftsy has all kinds of classes and often have sales on their classes.
 I’ve taken sewing and photography classes and my husband has taken woodworking classes from Craftsy.
 Once you buy the class, it’s available in your account and you can refer back to it over and over.
-They just started doing a monthly membership called Craftsy Unlimited and you can get a free 7 day trial.
+They also have a monthly membership and you can get a free 7 day trial.
 You can take as many classes as you want each month but once you cancel your membership you don’t have access to the courses.

 Learn to Cook from Scratch